 Today, everyone wears them.
-But what we don't know is that to make a single pair of jeans, liters of water and toxic products are used.
-It is in fact one of the most polluting clothes to produce and we change it often even though it is durable.
-To fully understand its impacts, you need to know its life cycle.
+But what we don't know is that to make just one pair of jeans, liters of water and toxic products are used.
+It is indeed one of the most polluting garments to produce, and we often change it even though it is durable.
+To fully understand its impact, one must know its life cycle.

-The life cycle of a pair of jeans includes many stages:
+The life cycle of a pair of jeans involves many stages:

 - the cultivation of raw materials: cotton fibers